kw7oe/kw7oe.github.io/content/posts/last-6-weeks-in-rc.md

 people are facing in RC.

-Personally, I think that a company can learn a lot from how RC operates and some of the practices it have.
+Personally, I think that a company can learn a lot from how RC operates and some practices it has.

 ## Closing

-To conclude, participating in RC not only makes me a better programmer and reignite my passion about computing, it also opens up a portal for me to connect with liked minded people and explore the unknowns unknowns about everything.
+To conclude, participating in RC not only makes me a better programmer and reignite my passion about computing, it also opens up a portal for me to connect with liked minded people and explore the unknown unknowns about everything.

-When I first applied of RC, I would never thought that I would get in.
-When I get accepted, I would never thought that I would be enjoying as much due to the 12 hours timezone difference.
+When I first applied of RC, I thought that I wouldn't get in.
+When I get accepted, I thought that I would have a hard time due to the 12 hours timezone difference.
 Turn out that I was wrong.
 Having the timezone difference kind of help me to balance my time between events and focus work.

 If you're interested to join, please don't hesitate to apply!

 <script async defer src="https://www.recurse-scout.com/loader.js?t=be2ff87ed4d98a9f986aa32a60d57250"></script>

+[0]: {{< ref "/posts/first-6-weeks-in-rc.md" >}}